mshanGithub/msbotframework/Orchestrator/docs/FAQ.md

 Unfortunately not.
 However, Orchestrator Recognizer could take external entity recognizers.
 Look [here][7] for supported entity recognizers.

 ### How do you migrate from Dispatch solution to Orchestrator solution?
 [BF Orchestrator CLI][6] comes with commands similar to [Dispatch CLI][5] commands.  bf orchestrator:create command also takes existing .dispatch file generated from Dispatch CLI for easy migration.
-See [Dispatch Migration][12] guide for more information.
+See [Dispatch Migration][12] documentation for more information.

 ### References
 * [Orchestrator][8]